wilks88/wilks88.github.io/README.md

 * minified where applicable

 For Part 2:
-* used getElementById or getElementsByClassName
+* used getElementById and/or getElementsByClassName
-* changed changePizzaSizes to greatly improve drawing performance
+* changed changePizzaSizes to greatly improve rendering performance
+* created a local var to store document.body.scrollTop outside of loop (line 506)
-* reduced the number of background pizzas to a resonable number.
+* reduced the number of background pizzas to a resonable number (determined dynamically based on screen size).
 You don't want too much of a good thing.